 Building A New Culture Of Teaching And Learning

 Are schools designed to help people learn?
-Are colleges and universities really institutions of higher education?
-Do students actually learn any science in science classes?
+Are universities really institutions of higher education?
+Do people actually learn any science in science classes?
 Can skateboarding give us a better model for teaching and learning?
-Watch this video to find out.

 Here are links to references and additional resources related to my talk.

 If you’ve never seen Sir Ken Robinson’s TED Talk “Do Schools Kill Creativity?” you should watch it here:

 “Universities are not doing a good job.”

 Watch the entire interview with Dr. Leon Lederman on The Science Network.

 Education, Politics, Einstein, and Charm: a conversation with Nobel Laureate Leon Lederman.

 Is the digital revolution turning us into delusional multitaskers who can’t focus?

 Watch “Digital Nation” from Frontline on PBS